jan-kasi/school-notes/notes/21 Meditation 2꞉ The Wax Argument.md

-Innate concepts are proof of God as they are originating from Formal Reality as gifts of God, but are in our Rr
+Innate concepts are proof of God as they are originating from Formal Reality as gifts of God, but are in our Representational reality.